CGRG-lab/doc-archive/content/zh/docs/learning-resources/scientific_computing.md

 ## Numerical linear algebra (Applied linear algebra)
 - [Introduction to Applied Linear Algebra – Vectors, Matrices, and Least Squares](http://vmls-book.stanford.edu/) - Entry-level textbook.

+## Differential equation
+- [Solving PDEs in parallel on GPUs with Julia](https://eth-vaw-glaciology.github.io/course-101-0250-00/) - This course aims to cover state-of-the-art methods in modern parallel GPU computing, supercomputing and code development with applications to natural sciences and engineering.